sounlida/envoyer-docs/1.0/accounts/source-control.md

 ### Connecting Providers

-You can connect to any of the support source control providers at any time through the [Integrations panel](https://envoyer.io/user/profile#/integrations) within your account dashboard.
+You can connect to any of the supported source control providers at any time through the [Integrations panel](https://envoyer.io/user/profile#/integrations) within your account dashboard.

 ### Unlinking Providers